awais-mustafa/awwais.github.io/content/fquotes.md

 ---

-> ❝ "The darkest nights produce the brightest stars."❞
+> ❝ The darkest nights produce the brightest stars.❞
 >
 > ~ [unknown]()